linuxmint/doc-troubleshooting-guide/docs/how.rst

 It might sound silly, but sometimes a bug report is clear on what the software does but not on what the author expects it to do.
 This can lead to a misunderstanding.

-If possible, briefly explain why you think the software behaviour is wrong and what you would expect it to do instead.
+If possible, briefly explain why you think the software behavior is wrong and what you would expect it to do instead.

 Be patient and pleasant
 -----------------------